 I decided to let the ‘the rest of the spirits’ comment slide for a moment, and asked, “What has he done?”

 “He’s in the room with you and you still do yoga?”
-I asked, horrified.
+I asked skeptically.

 “Oh, no no no, he’s in the woods, that’s where he stays most of the time, just at the edge of the tree line.
 With all of the windows in the sunroom I can just feel him watching me.
-Then, when I begin to meditate, if he is feeling particularly bold, he will try and communicate with me.
-He is angry, so angry.
+Then, when I begin to meditate, if he is feeling particularly bold, he will try and communicate with me and let me tell you, he is so angry.
 I don’t know if he lived in our home, or on the property at some point.
 But he rants and raves about the barn.”

-What the fuck?
-I think, at a total loss for words.
+What in the fuck?
+I thought, at a total loss for words.
 She’s talking to a dead man who watches her do yoga in the mornings?